 IMPORTANT: You must renew your accommodations every semester to continue receiving accommodations and to re-activate Step Four (above).
 If you feel that previously approved accommodations need to be adjusted or reviewed, or if any new accommodations need to be added, you are encouraged to contact SAS for consideration of these changes.

-Note: Students engaged in academic work off site (such as internships for course credit and study away) are not generally eligible for accommodation by the College of William & Mary.
-The ability to accommodate a student with a disability should be a precondition to any business, agency, or organization that wants to participate in an internship or externship agreement with the College.
+Note: Students engaged in academic work off site (such as internships for course credit and study away) are not generally eligible for accommodation by William & Mary.
+The ability to accommodate a student with a disability should be a precondition to any business, agency, or organization that wants to participate in an internship or externship agreement with the university.
 In the case of academic course work taken at another institution of higher learning, SAS staff will serve as consult and provide information as needed for students arranging accommodations at these locations.